juuamaral/netflix/README.md

 The majority of titles are rated for a mature audience (TV-MA), followed by content suitable for viewers aged 14 and above (TV-14).

+This analysis highlights Netflix's strategic focus on recent content, its dominance in the U.S. market, and its effort to diversify its global catalog.
+These trends underline the company's competitive approach to maintaining its position as a leader in the streaming industry.